Final Fantasy X: A Masterful Journey

 Sound

-It isn't just the overall visual presentation that sells and creates the incredible mood and atmosphere of Final Fantasy X, but also its music which was composed by Nobuo Uematsu, Masashi Hamauzu, and Junya Nakano.
-This was the first Final Fantasy soundtrack to not solely be composed by Nobuo Uematsu and Uematsu wanted to make the soundtrack for Final Fantasy X feel more cinematic and the overall mood and atmosphere for Final Fantasy X would shine through.
-There are old fan favorite tracks like the chocobo theme that have that old school Final Fantasy feeling to them.
-But much like its visual counterpart there is an overall variety of music that is fitting of the sense of place.
-The islands of Besaid feel like a warm sunrise, the temples of Yevon feel reverent and the famous Zanarkand theme that begins this adventure feels somber.
-There is something that is special about how Final Fantasy's soundtracks come together and Final Fantasy X is no exception.
+It isn't just the overall visual presentation that sells and creates the incredible mood and atmosphere of Final Fantasy X; its music, composed by Nobuo Uematsu, Masashi Hamauzu, and Junya Nakano, also plays a role.
+This was the first Final Fantasy soundtrack not composed solely by Nobuo Uematsu, and Uematsu wanted to make Final Fantasy X's soundtrack feel more cinematic, so that the overall mood and atmosphere of Final Fantasy X would shine through.
+There are old fan-favorite tracks like the chocobo theme that have that old-school Final Fantasy feeling.
+But, much like its visual counterpart, there is an overall variety of music that fits the sense of place.
+The islands of Besaid feel like a warm sunrise, the temples of Yevon feel reverent, and the famous Zanarkand theme that begins this adventure feels somber.
+There is something that is special about how Final Fantasy's soundtracks come together, and Final Fantasy X is no exception.

 Conclusion